I-3-8-20.Writing an Appeals Council Decision

 1. Procedural History

-The procedural history sets forth how the case came before the AC, the AC's jurisdiction, the issue(s) to be resolved, and a short statement regarding the AC's ultimate conclusion.
+The procedural history sets forth how the case came before the AC, the basis for the AC's jurisdiction, the issue(s) to be resolved, and a short statement regarding the AC's ultimate conclusion.
 The AC will also address other procedural issues such as reopening and whether the claimant submitted additional evidence that the AC did not exhibit.
 See HALLEX I-3-8-1.

 2. Rationale